History of fencing: Historical Schools

 The Venetians were masters of the art, and shared with their colleagues of Bologna the sound principles of fencing known as Bolognese or Venetian.
 For the first time Venetian fencing was detailed in some directions, it was described the properties of different parts of the blade, which were used in defense and offense.
 With this approach, the swordsman had an idea of one thing, what now we calling like "center of percussion".
 It was suggested some divisions of a sword.
 The blade was divided into four parts, the first two parts from Ephesus should be used for protection; the third one near the center of the blow was used for striking; and the fourth part at the tip was used for pricking.

 German school of fencing

 The German school of fencing is a historical combat system, a style of fencing that was widespread in the Holy Roman Empire and existed in the late Middle Ages, Renaissance and early Modern times (from the end of XIV to XVII century).
+This system is characterized by its use of longswords and the teachings of famous fencing masters like Johannes Liechtenauer, whose techniques and principles greatly influenced the martial traditions of the period.

-The first document of the German heritage, which describes the methods of fencing, is considered to be the Manuscript I.33 which was written around 1300.
+The first document of the German heritage, which describes the methods of fencing, is considered to be the Manuscript I.33 which was written around 1300, which provides detailed instructions on the use of the sword and buckler, laying the groundwork for subsequent fencing manuals and the development of European martial arts.

 Neapolitan fencing school

 Neapolitan fencing is a style of fencing that originated in the city of Naples at the beginning of the 15th century.
 Neapolitan Fencing School is considered to be one of the most powerful fencing schools in Italy.
+This school produced many renowned fencing masters and contributed significantly to the evolution of fencing techniques and pedagogy.
+Its influence extended beyond Italy, impacting fencing practices across Europe and shaping the art of swordsmanship during the Renaissance.

 Mensur

 Fencing has a long history with universities and schools for at least 500 years.
 At least one style of fencing, Mensur in Germany, is practiced only within academic fraternities.
+Mensur is unique in its focus on ritualized dueling, where participants engage in controlled bouts designed to test their courage, endurance, and skill without the intent to harm.